Showing posts with label Prime Minister Pay. Show all posts

 • Tax on K925.00 = K135.20

-Their net take home pay would be K264.80 (actual pay K400 less tax K135.19).
+Their net take-home pay would be K264.80 (actual pay K400 less tax K135.19).

-Average PNG Worker Pays Over 40%, GST included
+Average PNG Worker Pays Over 40%, GST Included

-What is alarming is that the average Papua New Guinean worker whose gross pay is over K900 can expect to lose upto 30% of his pay in taxes.
-Not to mention a further 10% GST when he spends it at the store on goods and services.
+What is alarming is that the average Papua New Guinean worker whose gross pay is over K900 can expect to lose up to 30% of his pay in taxes.

-Meanwhile Members of Parliament, Government Ministers and the Prime Minister are paid tens of thousands every fortnight and only pay between 5%-13% tax.
+Meanwhile, Members of Parliament, Government Ministers, and the Prime Minister are paid tens of thousands every fortnight and only pay between 5%-13% tax.

 Members of Parliament Pay

-Government Ministers Gross fortnight pay is K25,400 less K1,300 tax and K1,330 retirement benefits = Net take home pay K20,100.
+Government Ministers Gross fortnight pay is K25,400

 Where the tax represents only 5%.